Open-EO/openeo-eodc-driver/airflow/README.md

 Optionally modify Airflow settings in `./build/airflow.cfg`.
 This has to be done before building the image.

-* *Currenty the `eoDataReaders` package is on a private repository meaning the git pull while building the image will fail.
+* *Currenty the `eoDataReaders` package is on a private repository needing a deploy key- the git pull while building the image will fail.
 This will change as soon as `eoDataReaders` will be publicly available.* *

 To build the image run the `build.sh`script.
 You will have to make the script executable by using following command.